josiest/songwriting/songs/Next To You/lyrics.md

 I didn't know what to do
 Because I'd fallen in love with you

-### Bridge I
+### Bridge

+Yet since that day
+~You showed me the way
-~At first I didn't know what to feel
+~And I didn't know how to feel
-But every time that I saw you again
+~But every time that I saw you again
-You showed me a new kind of light
+~You showed me a new kind of light
 ~And I knew from then

 ### Verse III
 Oh at each other's sides
 Time and time again
-...
+~A love that we shared so pure

 And over time
-You'd become my closest friend
+You'd become so close a friend
-...
+But I still wanted so much more

 ### Chorus II

-...
-...
+~I tried every night
+~To push my feelings aside

 ### Verse IV
 But all of the time
 My feelings only grew for you
 Despite my best attempts